isb-cgc/readthedocs/docs/source/sections/webapp/Menu.rst

-*******************
+****
 Menu
-*******************
+****

-The **MENU** is a graphical control element which contains application navigational drop downs (Sub-links).
+The **MENU** is a graphical control element which contains application navigational drop downs (sub-links).
 The Menu bar's purpose is to supply quick and common links for application-specific functions / features such as:

  * **Workbooks** - Workbooks store the Analyses you create -- and their related data.
-Basically, the worksheets you create to conduct analysis based on the source data selected (i.e. Genes, Variables and Cohorts – further explained later) For additional details, see `Read the Docs - Workbooks <http://isb-cancer-genomics-cloud.readthedocs.org/en/latest/sections/Web-UI.html>`_.
-From the "Workbook" link you will be able to quick link to the following:
+You can create worksheets as you explore and analyze selected underlying data (i.e. Genes, Variables and Cohorts – further explained later).
+From the "Workbook" link you can quick link to the following:
-     - *Recent* - (Displays your created workbooks and allow quick navigation to them)
+     - *Recent* - Displays your created workbooks and allow quick navigation to them;
-     - *Saved* - (Displays all your saved workbooks and allows you to edit, duplicate or delete the workbook)
+     - *Saved* - Displays all your saved workbooks and allows you to edit, duplicate or delete the workbook;
-     - *Create a New Workbook* - (Quick Link to Workbook Creation, where you can select the data source)
+     - *Create a New Workbook* - Quick Link to Workbook Creation, where you can select the data source;
-     - *Sample Workbooks* - (**Coming Soon**)
+     - *Sample Workbooks* - (Coming Soon)

- * **Projects** - You can upload from your own research projects or request a GCP project be setup by following the directions under **Support and Other Useful Links** - `Your Own Project <http://isb-cancer-genomics-cloud.readthedocs.org/en/latest/sections/Support.html?highlight=project>`_.
-For additional details see `Read the Docs - Saved Projects <http://isb-cancer-genomics-cloud.readthedocs.org/en/latest/sections/Web-UI.html>`_
-    - *Saved* - This has two "Tabs" **Saved Projects** you have created and **Public Projects** (see below)
-    - *Upload Project Data* - Data uploading requires that you have a Google Cloud project set up for your account.
-Once a request is received (see `How to Request <http://isb-cancer-genomics-cloud.readthedocs.org/en/latest/sections/Support.html?highlight=project>`_), a project is created in GCP for you and you will receive a completion confirmation email).
-    - *Public Projects* - (Future Home for accessible public projects).
-There are no public projects available at the moment.
-This also has two "Tabs"  **Public Projects** and **Saved Projects** you have created (see above).

- * **Analyses** - From here you can Create, Edit Details, Duplicate, Delete, or Share Sample Analyses.
-The analysis can be piloted  by creating a customized workbook with the specific data (Genes, Variables, Cohorts) you select to analyze and visualized/plot in one of the following manners:
+ * **Analyses** - From here you can Create, Edit Details, Duplicate, Delete, or Share Analyses.
+You can use a specific analysis type to create a new workbook customized with the specific data (Genes, Variables, Cohorts) you have selected.
+The plot types that you can select from include:
     - *Bar Chart*
     - *Histogram*
     - *Scatter Plot*